 Choose wisely from your credit card bonus offers

-The most important thing is to choose from your credit card bonus offers carefully.
+The most important thing is to choose credit card bonus offers carefully.
 You want to choose one that will give you the best rewards possible.
 But you also will want to choose a card with a spending requirement you can meet without going into debt.

 You probably have an idea of how much you spend each month, and how much you’re planning to spend.
 Keep this number in mind as you compare credit cards with bonus offers.
 If any have spending limits that would be a stretch to meet, don’t apply.

 Put all expenses on your new card

 Maybe you normally use different credit cards to pay for different things.
 For instance, I usually pay for everyday expenses – groceries and gas – with a debit card and use credit cards for bills I pay online and for non-essentials such as eating out or shopping.

 But when you have a minimum spending threshold to meet for a credit card sign-up bonus, you need to go all-out on that one card.
 Put away your other cards and use that card alone until you meet your spending minimum.
 Depending on your expenses and the minimum amount, it may be enough to meet the minimum.

 Time credit card bonus offers with a major purchase

 If you’re thinking of getting a new card, look ahead to the next few months and try to time it with a major purchase.
 Meeting a credit card bonus offer minimum will be easier when you’re paying for big expenses, including:

 - Home improvements or new furniture

 - Computer, smartphone or other electronics